sammiili/OfficeDocs-SkypeForBusiness/Teams/direct-routing-enable-users.md

 Uploading your Direct Routing phone numbers to Microsoft's telephone number management inventory supports future number management enhancements.

-For example, if you upload your numbers, they are viewable when using the PowerShell commands [Get-CsPhoneNumberAssignment](/powershell/module/teams/get-csphonenumberassignment) and [Export-CsAcquiredPhoneNumber](powershell/module/teams/export-csacquiredphonenumber), and also viewable in the Teams admin center under **Phone Numbers**.
+For example, if you upload your numbers they are viewable when using the PowerShell commands [Get-CsPhoneNumberAssignment](/powershell/module/teams/get-csphonenumberassignment) and [Export-CsAcquiredPhoneNumber](powershell/module/teams/export-csacquiredphonenumber), and also viewable in the Teams admin center under **Phone Numbers**.

 Uploading your Direct Routing phone numbers to Microsoft's telephone number management inventory is optional.
 If you don't upload the phone numbers, you can still assign numbers to users.
 Assigning a number to a user automatically uploads the number to Microsoft's telephone number management inventory if it's not already there.